sakshiudeshi/sakshiudeshi.github.io/_pages/about.md

   - /about.html
 ---

-Sakshi is the CTO of [Lumeros AI](https://www.lumeros.ai/).
+Sakshi is the Head of AI of [SquareX](https://sqrx.com/).
 He is a PhD graduate from the [Singapore University of Technology and Design](https://www.sutd.edu.sg/).
 His research focus is broadly software infrastructure for machine learning which includes, but is not limited to testing, fairness, and security amongst others.
 He was advised by [Associate Professor Sudipta Chattopadhyay](https://sudiptac.bitbucket.io/)

 He was supported by the prestigious [President’s Graduate Fellowship](https://www.sutd.edu.sg/Admissions/Graduate/Scholarships).